Klortho/Eutils-JSON/samples/README.md

 utility to just read it in, because we want to use a strict validator that looks for things like extraneous trailing commas in arrays and objects.

+See assumptions.md here for assumptions that we made which might conceivably result in invalid JSON output for certain XML documents.

+See also problems.md here for things that should be turned into JIRA tickets.

 <!--
   DO NOT MODIFY BELOW THIS LINE.